Updated: Nov 14

 However, whilst shark conservation efforts are increasing world-wide, there are serious concerns that it will be too little, too late.
 Therefore, some scientists are now focusing their attention on how shark fin soup might be damaging to human health...

-For example, a recent study analysed the toxic metals in shark fins for sale at Hong Kong markets.
-The researchers found that in all 80 species of sharks they analysed, mercury (chemical symbol Hg) and methyl-mercury (MeHg) levels in the fins exceeded the safe limit established by Chinese health authorities.
+For example, studies analysing the toxic metals in shark fins for sale at Hong Kong markets. have shown that, in all 80 species of sharks assessed, mercury (chemical symbol Hg) and methyl-mercury (MeHg) levels in the fins exceeded the safe limit established by Chinese health authorities.
 Whatsmore, they found that certain species, such as the blue shark (Prionace glauca) also exceeded the safe levels of arsenic (As) (Barcia et al, 2020).

 Both mercury and methyl-mercury are toxic to the humans, as ingestion in high doses can cause neurological and behavioural disorders, and serious organ damage.
 Ingestion of mercury during pregnancy can also adversely affect the development of the baby’s nervous system.
 Arsenic is extremely toxic to humans; it can cause death in high doses and even low-doses can cause multiple different forms of cancer, if exposure occurs over extended periods (Barcia et al, 2020).

 Other studies have focused on the levels of β-methylamino-l- alanine (known as BMAA) in fins of sharks.
-A study performed in Miami found that 80% of the samples contained BMAA concentrations which were within the range which is suspected to be seriously toxic (Mondo et al, 2012).
+A study performed in Miami found that 80% of the samples contained BMAA concentrations which were within the range which is suspected to be seriously toxic (Holtcamp, 2012; Mondo et al, 2012).

 Another study found that these toxins were prevalent across all the shark species they sampled in the South Atlantic and Pacific Oceans.
 These levels have been found previously in the brains of victims of neurodegenerative diseases and BMAA is implicated in contributing to amyotrophic lateral sclerosis (ALS), Alzheimer's and Parkinson’s disease.
 The scientists advised that consumption of shark fins or meat would increase exposure to BMAA and could have serious health implications (Hammerschlag et al, 2016).